Vans' parent company is trying to turn itself around. His bottom line has only gotten worse. - ExBulletin

 Analysts polled by FactSet expected adjusted earnings of 2 cents per share, on revenue of $2.42 billion.

-As inflation forces more shoppers to prioritize the things they need to pay for, like groceries, gas and rent, demand for sneakers and clothing has been lower, forcing retailers to lower prices to sell the least demanded items.
+As inflation forces more shoppers to prioritize the things they need to pay for, like groceries and rent, demand for sneakers and clothing has been lower, forcing retailers to lower prices to sell the least requested items.
 This context, combined with stiffer competition, has forced major sneaker manufacturers like VF Corp. and Nike Inc. (NKE) to recalibrate.

-In February, VF Corp. executives said new Vans sneakers, like the Knu Skool line, have become popular with young girls.
-And it said it plans to offer more newer products and change its marketing in the coming months.
+In February, VF Corp. executives said new Vans sneakers, including the Knu Skool line, have become popular with young girls.
+They said the company plans to introduce more new products and change its marketing in the coming months.

-Nonetheless, the company said that after Vans' global popularity took off between 2015 and 2020, it stopped marketing its products to the young people who made up its core customer base.
+Nonetheless, they noted that after Vans' global popularity took off between 2015 and 2020, the brand stopped marketing its products to the young people who made up its core customer base.

 “More and more celebrities started wearing them,” chief executive Bracken Darrell said at the time.
-“Moms were buying them for their kids, and we actually turned our sights to the youth audience that was the lifeblood of Vans.
+“Moms were buying them for their kids, and we actually shifted our focus away from the youth audience that had been the lifeblood of Vans.
 The brand needed to evolve, but rather than continuing to respect and serve the youth audience who had built the brand, we only fueled the trend that made it grow rapidly.

-“We've largely taken away the marketing aimed at grassroots youth and instead focused on everyone,” he continued.
+“We've largely taken away the core youth marketing and instead focused on everyone,” Darrell continued.
 “We expanded our range at lower prices in the discount stores and offered more and more color waves of the same old things to pour more fuel into a fire built on a trend.
 Trend fuel died out 18 months ago.
 The trend continued.

 -Bill Peters